symbiose/symbiose/README.md

 Installing
 ----------

-To install Symbiose you just need to unzip files on your web server, and chmod all of them to 0777 (maybe not .htaccess !).
+To install Symbiose you just need to unzip files on your web server, and chmod all of them to 0777, except */.htaccess*, */etc/*, */home/*, */tmp/*, */usr/* and */var/* which you'll have to chmod to 0755.

 Software requirements
 ---------------------